Dear customers and business partners,

 For the purposes of ensuring satisfaction with duly fulfilment of our contractual obligations, statutory obligations, personal offer of services, and additional purposes, we process the following categories of the personal data, such as:

-a) Identification data: name, surname, date of birth, personal identification number, your signature, your appearance if you move in proximity of our CCTV which protects our property;
+a) Identification data: name, surname, date of birth, personal identification number, your signature, your appearance if you move in proximity of our CCTV which protects our property or if you consent to the taking and use of your photograph or audio-visual recording;

 b) data arising from your proof of identity, such as number of document, date of issue,